 Per day, oil sands operation release as much CO2 as all the cars in Canada

 [8].
 According to a report released in 2011 [3], production of oil sands released an estimated of 47.1 million metric tonnes of CO2 into the air.
-Considering that in 2011, 1.8 Million barrels a day were produced, we estimate the CO2 emissions from oil sands production and oil use:
+Considering that in 2011, 1.8 million barrels a day were produced, Table 1 estimates the CO2 emissions from oil sands production and oil use

 CO2 from Oil Sands Production And Oil Use